SelahattinNazli/MSIN-616-Library-Final-Project/README.md

 This is a simple database that can be used to maintain the data stored and processed by a lending library.
 In this database, it is aimed to create a real data library database with all its features.

+## Descriptive Information About Database
+- The library categorizes the books it has.
+Typical categories might be: fiction, historical fiction, mystery, science fiction, juvenile, reference, adult.
+A book might have more than one category.
+For example, it might be juvenile and fiction.
+- Any reading item that is categorized as reference may not be borrowed.
+- For each book, the library stores the isbn, title, publisher, category type, author(s), cost
+- A book can have more than one author
+- An author can write more than one book
+- A publisher can publish more than one book
+- The library stores publisher data such as Publisher Name, Address, Phone Number, Contact Person
+- There are several branches within this lending library system.
+For each branch store the branch id, name, address, telephone number, fax number, head librarian
+- A branch might employ several librarians, but only one head librarian.
+For each librarian, store the employee id, name, address, telephone number, salary, cell phone number.
+- A librarian may be assigned to only one branch.
+- Branches have different types of employees.
+Some types are Librarian, Network Administrator,  Computer Programmer, IT Manager, Floor Manager, Custodian, Accountant, Data Analyst  Librarians must have earned a degree in library science.
+For each employee, the library maintains name, address, phone number, birthdate, hire date, type of employee.
+For librarians, the library also maintains when the librarian earned his/her degree and the school at which the librarian earned the degree
+- The Library supports two types of PayTypes: salaried and hourly.
+Employees that are salaried earn a yearly salary that is paid in 12 payments on the first of each month.
+Employees that are clerical, earn an hourly wage.
+All employees get vacation time depending on their length of service.
+The minimum amount of vacation time is two weeks.
+- The library maintains a log of how many hours each clerical type of employee logged during each week that he worked.
+This log is used to produce paychecks for clerical staff at the end of each week.
+- Each employee is assigned to one specific branch only.
+- The library issues library cards to people who wish to borrow books from the library.
+The library keeps a list of each borrower by storing the card id, borrower name, address, phone number, birthdate, date the card was issued, balance due.
+A card expires ten years from the time it is issued.
+- If a person is less than 18 years old, then the library will also keep information about the Borrower’s parent or legal guardian such as name, address, phone number.
+- A person can have only one valid library card at a given time.
+- A person can’t be issued a new library card, if he owes money on an expired card.
+- The Library purchases many copies of the same book.
+Each book copy is assigned a unique copy ID.
+Each book copy is found in a specific branch of the library.
+- The Library assigns a Condition to each book copy.
+Sample condition values could be NEW, EXCELLENT, GOOD, WORN, POOR.
+Eventually copies that are in POOR condition will be discarded and replaced with new copies.
+- For each borrowed book copy, the library keeps track of the copy id and the card number of the person who borrowed it.
+The library keeps track of the date on which it was borrowed and records the due date which is two weeks after the borrow date.
+When the copy is returned this record is updated with the return date.
+- When a book copy is borrowed, the copy is marked as BORROWED.
+When the book copy is returned the copy is marked as AVAILABLE or NOT BORROWED.
+- A borrower can’t borrow a book from a particular branch unless that branch has a copy of that book and it is currently in stock (e.g. not being borrowed by someone else)
+- When a borrower returns a book copy after the due date the system calculates the amount owed and any overdue charge incurred is added to the card balance
+- A borrower cannot use a card to borrow books, if he owes more than 10 dollars on that card.
+- The library has a list of overdue charges.
+The charges are currently .05 each day for juvenile books and .10 per day for adult books.
+When a book is returned late the borrower pays charges that are in effect at the time the book is returned.
+- A borrower can acknowledge that he has lost a copy of a book.
+If so, the copy is marked LOST and the book’s cost is added to the card balance.
+Eventually the copy may be removed from the current inventory of branch copies and stored in a history file.